isomerpages/govtech-corp/media/technews/_posts/2021-06-11-post-Mosquitoes and data fall into place with NEA’s Gravitrap project.md

 of breeding habitats.</p>
 <p>To see whether your neighbourhood is in a red, yellow or green zone, check
 out the <a href="https://www.nea.gov.sg/" rel="noopener noreferrer nofollow" target="_blank">NEA website</a> and
 the myENV app.
-Updates happen every workday!
-Do also check out <a href="https://beta.data.gov.sg/" rel="noopener noreferrer nofollow" target="_blank">data.gov.sg</a> to find out more information about dengue data patterns in Singapore!</p>
-<p></p>
+Updates happen every workday!</p>